paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

 callback"][LiveComponent as the source of truth], and so this is one of the areas where a stateful LiveComponent must depend on its parent.

-Technically, we could have moved the `Endpoint.subscribe/1` function into the LiveComponent, and it would have worked, but I think the demarcation lines of responsibility are clearer if we say that the parent LiveView is entirely responsible for handling external [PubSub][Phoenix PubSub] communication.
+Technically, we could have moved the `Endpoint.subscribe/1` function call into the LiveComponent, and it would have worked, but I think the demarcation lines of responsibility are clearer if we say that the parent LiveView is entirely responsible for handling external [PubSub][Phoenix PubSub] communication.

 Therefore, for this particular LiveView/LiveComponent set, there is probably not much value in making it Stateful.

-## Moving on...
+## Moving on

 So, that was rather anti-climactic.
-Let's move on to the `PageLiveView` where we will hopefully have luck with making at least some consequential changes.
+Let's move on to the `PageLiveView` where we will hopefully have more luck with making at least some consequential changes.
 Currently, it looks like:

 **`lib/phx_i18n_example_web/live/views/page_live_view.ex`**